josephruocco/josephruocco.github.io/_posts/2020-02-27-Five-Equations-Ive-Thought-About-For-The-Last-Five-Years.md

 3. Success = time(connections + intellect)

 Explanation: Zero time, zero success.
-The network you build combined with your individual intellect is only multiplied by the number of time
+The network you build combined with your individual intellect is only multiplied by the number of time.
+MBA's, ivy league degrees, and a slew of other token prestige items can get you quality connections, but it's not the only way.

 4. Breakthrough = Breakdown - Loss Of Self

-5. ??Happiness = (Total Health)/money ??
+5. ??Happiness = (Total Health)*money ??